jackrabbit72380/Ho4kmmm/common/H3EK/tags/levels/multi/cryotech/readme.md

 Discription

 Cryotech City is a Versitile Elite training ground Capable of hosting big team battle simulations with up to 16 players & large veachales

+eaach team gets there own beach.

+It also fetures a lake with a cental battle bunker area for hosting smaller battles.

+the outerbanks are sepirated buy a mote perfect for the race gametype.

 much of the map layout and assets are unfinished. but more assets will be added in due time.